SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

 # Exercise 1.3 Integrate the CAP Application with Amazon SNS

-In the exercie of this unit, we will intorduce how to integrate the Amazon Simple Notification Service (SNS) with our Business Partner Validation application, By using the AWS SDK for SNS.
-After finish this exercise, you will achieve the following objectives
+In the exercise of this unit, we will introduce how to integrate the Amazon Simple Notification Service (SNS) with our Business Partner Validation application, By using the AWS SDK for SNS.
+After finishing this exercise, you will achieve the following objectives
- - Understand how to conifugre the Amazon Simple Notification Service Topic on the AWS Management Console.
+ - Understand how to configure the Amazon Simple Notification Service Topic on the AWS Management Console.
- - Understand how to protect your Amazon SNS Topic with Amazon IAM Access Policy.
+ - Understand how to protect your Amazon SNS Topic with the Amazon IAM Access Policy.
- - Understands how to consuming the Amazon SNS Topic programmatically within the SAP CAP project by using the AWS SDK for SNS.
+ - Understand how to consume the Amazon SNS Topic programmatically within the SAP CAP project by using the AWS SDK for SNS.

-**You could find the complete sample code of this exercise [here](../sample-code)**.
+**You can find the complete sample code of this exercise [here](../sample-code)**.

 ## Exercise 1.3.1 Setup Amazon Simple Notification Service (SNS)